Zack Space: Personal life

 Space is a managing member of several closely held companies that have constructed and operated hotels in Tuscarawas County.
 He has served as a board member for the Tuscarawas County Board of Elections, the Tuscarawas County Board of Intellectual Disabilities and Developmental Disabilities, the Ohio Association of Nonprofit Organizations, the Ohio Legislative Black Caucus Foundation, CoalBlue, the Rural Community Assistance Partnership, and as a steering committee member for the Central Ohio Juvenile Diabetes Research Foundation and Clean Fuels Ohio.

-Space is now President of Sunday Creek Horizons, a mission-driven advocacy, strategic communications, and business development firm focused on improving the lives of Appalachian Ohioans.
+Space is now President of Sunday Creek Horizons, a lobbying firm described on its website as "a mission-driven advocacy, strategic communications, and business development firm focused on improving the lives of Appalachian Ohioans."
 Sunday Creek Horizons was founded in 2019 and is based in Athens, Ohio.
 Space’s partners are Will Drabold and Zachary Reizes.

 Space is a member of St. George Greek Orthodox Church of Massillon, Ohio.